observeinc/terraform-aws-kinesis-firehose/README.md

 ## Configuring Kinesis Data Stream as a source

-Tou can specify a Kinesis Data Stream to act as a source to the Kinesis Firehose delivery stream.
+You can specify a Kinesis Data Stream to act as a source to the Kinesis Firehose delivery stream.
 Only one data stream can be specified, and configuring this option disables all other inputs to your Kinesis Firehose.

 ```hcl
 resource "aws_kinesis_stream" "example" {